 SequenceableCollection redefines add: so it puts the added object at the end of the receiver.
-In addition, there are several additional methods for adding objects to its instances at particular locations.
+There are additional methods for adding one or more objects to its instances at particular locations, and for removing one or more objects according to position, equality, or identity.